Cruciate Ligament Surgery in Guildford

-Oak Barn Vets in Guildford are pleased to offer groundbreaking cruciate ligament surgery for dogs
+Oak Barn Vets are pleased to offer cruciate ligament surgery for dogs and cats.

 Cruciate ligament ruptures are typically seen as acute sporting injuries, in footballers and skiers for example.
 In dogs it is a little different.
 In most dogs the condition is a chronic degenerative condition.
 The ligament degenerates and gets weaker with time and at some point will start to tear.
 The signs associated with the initial stages of the condition can be subtle and may be missed –such as stiffness on rising from rest and mild, occasional lameness.

 As the ligament continues to tear the signs may become more obvious but it is not uncommon for owners to first realise their dog has a problem when the already weakened ligament finally tears completely, often during relatively normal activity.
-At this stage the knee (called a stifle in dogs) will be unstable –the two bones of the stifle (the tibia and femur) will rock back and forth during walking.
+At this stage the knee (also known as a stifle) will be unstable –the two bones of the stifle (the tibia and femur) will rock back and forth during walking.
 This can cause significant lameness and discomfort unless treated appropriately.

 The diagnosis is often made on palpation/manipulation of the stifle, although in many dogs this requires sedation.
-X-rays may show signs of osteoarthritis (OA or arthritis).
+X-rays may show signs of osteoarthritis.

 Some small dogs (< 15kg) may do well with a period of rest and anti inflammatories alone, although surgery is generally considered to offer a quicker and more reliable recovery.
 Larger dogs are less likely to do well without surgery and so surgery is always advised.
 Surgery involves stabilisation of the joint.